Calculation

 Uncal

-Uncalibrated calculation not using a calibration file.
-The integration result is a percentage share of individual compounds in the chromatogram.
+Uncalibrated calculation, no calibration file is used.
+The integration result is a percentage share of the individual compounds in the chromatogram.

 ESTD

 External standard method.
-The result (in Amount column) is calculated using the calibration equation of particular compound from the Response value of that compound.
+The result (in the Amount column) is calculated using the calibration equation of the particular compound from the Response value of that compound.

 ISTD

 Internal standard.
-The result (in Amount column) is calculated using the calibration equation of particular compound from the Response value of that compound, modified by a ratio of responses of internal standard between an unknown sample and standard.
+The result (in the Amount column) is calculated using the calibration equation of the particular compound from the Response value of that compound, adjusted by the ratio of responses of the internal standard in the unknown sample and in the standard.

 NORM

-This calculation type performs the calculations identically to the ESTD calculations according to the actual calibrations settings with added validity check.
-The chromatogram is checked to make sure that all integrated peaks are calibrated or have Amounts calculated in other way, and the whole chromatogram's Amount value must be empty (0).
-No results and warning message in Result Table header are given in opposite case.
-It means that Peak Type would be Error and Amount% zero.
+With this calculation mode, the calculations are performed identically to the ESTD calculation mode according to the actual calibration settings with an added validity check: it is verified that all integrated peaks in the chromatogram are calibrated or have Amounts calculated in other way, and that the Amount values in the whole chromatogram are be empty (0).
+If these criteria are not fulfilled, no results are calculated, a warning message appears in the Result Table header, the Peak Type is set to Error, and the Amount% is empty.

 STDADD

 Standard Addition calculation.
-The result amounts of compounds in an unknown sample are calculated based on standard addition calibration curve by extrapolation of the calibration curve to point with Y coordinate equal to zero.
+The resulting compound amounts in the unknown sample are calculated based on the standard addition calibration curve by extrapolating the calibration curve to point with the Y coordinate equal to zero.
 The results are displayed in absolute values.

 Caution:

-Each new unknown sample will need a new calibration file - use of the Calibration Cloning In Sequence function is highly recommended when the STDADD calculation is performed.
+Each new unknown sample will need a new calibration file - using the Calibration Cloning In Sequence function is highly recommended when the STDADD calculation is performed.

 Author